sherl0cks/api-design/README.md

 # What Is In This Repository?
 This repository is home to the Automation API specification for Open Innovation Labs Push Button Infrastructure.
-Originally, it started as the home of all our Swagger / OpenAPI Specifications, System Designs and Documentation, but over time we've decided that we should have smaller, more discrete repos.
-The repository needs to be migrated to a new one to make the name more declarative.
+Originally, it started as the home of all our Swagger / OpenAPI Specifications, System Designs and Documentation, but over time this repository was repurposed to only contain the Automation API Specifications.
+This was after deciding that we should have smaller, more discrete repos.
+This repository needs to be migrated to a new one to make the name more declarative.

 # What is Push Button Infrastructure (PBI)?